Regional 2 South East: London 2 South (1996–2009)

 The cancellation of National 5 South at the end of the 1995–96 season meant that London 2 South reverted to being a tier 6 league.
 Promotion continued to London 1 and relegation down to either London 3 South East or London 3 South West (renamed to London 2 South East and London 2 South West from the 2000–01 season onward).

 London 1 South

-London 2 South was renamed to London 1 South from the 2009–10 season onward.
+London 2 South was renamed to London 1 South from the 2009–10 season.
 It continued as a tier 6 league with promotion to National League 3 London & South East (formerly London 1 and currently known as London & South East Premier) and relegation to London 2 South East and London 2 South West (formerly London 3 South East and London 3 South West).

+Regional 2 South East

+Following a reorganisation of the league structure by the RFU, this league is now one of twelve at tier 6.
+Promotion is to Regional 1 South Central or Regional 1 South East, while relegation is to Counties 1 Essex, Counties 1 Kent or Counties 1 Surrey/Sussex.